masuta16/PlavchanPeriodgram/README.md

-# An implementation for Plavchan Periodgram
+# An implementation for Plavchan Periodogram

 Here's the formula: